Migratory game bird hunting: frequently asked questions

 Answer: Until birds are completely preserved, and when they are being transported unpreserved, they must be stored in a manner such that each individual bird can be separated and identified to the species.
 This means that unpreserved birds must not be frozen together in a block that must be thawed out for inspection.

 Answer: Yes.
 You may transport your hunting partners’ birds as long as they have obtained the birds legally.
 If the birds have not been preserved, they must be labelled.
-In the case of a group of birds, one label must be completed with the information for each bird, and may be place on or in the package. .
+In the case of a group of birds, one label must be completed with the information for each bird, and must be placed either on or in the package.
 The labelling requirements also apply to a guide who is transporting game birds taken by clients to a food processor or to be stored.
 However, if the hunter who harvested the birds is present in the vehicle, unpreserved birds do not need to be labelled.

 For murres, which may only be harvested in Newfoundland and Labrador by residents of that province, an individual can possess their daily bag limit and temporarily possess the bag limits of up to two other hunters, provided the birds are properly labelled.